Restoration Shaman Healing Rotation, Cooldowns, and Abilities — Dragonflight 10.2

 Restoration Shaman Combos

-The following image, made by Sky Rokit from the Restoration Shaman Discord, visually showcases some of the combos and interactions in our kit which can help you perform better.
+The following image, made by Sky Rokit from the Restoration Shaman Discord, visually showcases some of the combos and interactions in our kit that can help you perform better.
 Make sure to click it to see the full list.

 Healing Wave,

-Healing Surge, and
+Healing Surge, and also

 Detailed Analysis of Restoration Shamans Cooldowns and Abilities

 Correctly utilizing cooldowns is one of the most important things when playing a healing specialization, and often, the organization of the healing cooldowns is the determining factor in the success (or devastation) of a raid group.
-Acclimatizing yourself to your cooldown kit and understand when each applies to your current situation is key to your success.
+Acclimatizing yourself to your cooldown kit and understanding when each applies to your current situation is key to your success.

 Spirit Link Totem